codr7/gfun/README.md

 I intend to keep the implementation simple and small enough to be fun to play around with for educational purposes; which also ensures it stays reasonably general purpose and stable/bug free.

+### limitations
+For performance reasons, the evauluation loop specifies all operations inline, which means that it's impossible to extend the VM with new operations from the outside.
+Limits on number of operations, number of registers etc. are determined by the bytecode [format](https://github.com/codr7/gfun/blob/main/lib/op.go).

+### status
+It's still early days, I'm currently working my way towards calulating the Fibonacci sequence as above to get a comparable performance number on the implementation so far.

 ### support
 Should you wish to support this effort and allow me to spend more of my time and energy on evolving gfun, feel free to [help](https://liberapay.com/andreas7/donate) make that economically feasible.